Sciurumimus: Classification

 When first discovered, a phylogenetic analysis suggested that Sciurumimus may have been a primitive member of the Megalosauroidea, a clade of large carnivorous dinosaurs more primitive than many other well-known theropods like the tyrannosauroids and carnosaurs, making it the most basal known feathered theropod.
 This classification was supported by one of three initial analyses conducted by the scientists who described it.
 The other two analyses, which the authors regarded as less well supported, found it as more closely related to Monolophosaurus and Avetheropoda, and in an unresolved position among avetheropods and megalosauroids, respectively.
 The exact position in the various analyses was difficult to determine due to the fact that the only known specimen is a very young juvenile.

-This initial study was criticized by several researchers, who noted that some of the old analysis the scientists used to plug in data from the new fossil were incomplete and missing relevant data on various species.
+This initial study was criticized by several researchers, who noted that some of the old analyses the scientists used to plug in data from the new fossil were incomplete and missing relevant data on various species.
 In an analysis published in 2013 Sciurumimus was obtained as one of the most primitive members of the Coelurosauria, more derived than the megalosauroids.
 However, this analysis focused on the Coelurosauria and the dataset on which it was based contained only one megalosaurid and only four terminal taxa outside the Coelurosauria.
 Other analyses found it to be an allosauroid or a tetanuran outside Avetheropoda.
 Paul (2016) placed it among basal neocoelurosaurs.
 A detailed reanalysis of the taxon was done in the supplementary material of Hartman et al. (2019) which found several characters to be misscored, and when the uncorrected Sciurumimus was placed in the matrix Juravenator was also found to be a basal tetanuran, while if Sciurumimus was absent Juravenator would be found to be a basal coelurosaur.
 The analysis found Sciurumimus to be a compsognathid, though they noted that this position was tentative.
 Foth et al. (2020) again placed, albeit tentatively, Sciurumimus in Megalosauroidea, this time accompanied by Juravenator.

+Andrea Cau, in 2024, recovered Sciurumimus, along with Compsognathus and Scipionyx all within different positions within Megalosauroidea.

+Here is a simplified phylogeny of Cau (2024) with Sciurumimus in bold.